Dissolved Oxygen Meters

 Dissolved oxygen is measured in various ways, including iodometry, colorimetry, and electroanalytical methods.
 In this, iodometry and colorimetry are often performed in lab settings, and are one-time measurement techniques, with limited possibilities.
 However, most process owners rely on electroanalytical methods for oxygen measurement.
 They feature polarographic and galvanic oxygen probes.
 These oxygen probes work on the principle of oxidation and reduction.

 These probes are attached to dissolved oxygen meters.
 There are two types of meters used – portable meters and benchtop meters.
 Among these, portable meters are compact sized and can be used anywhere.
 These meters vary in testing method, function, and design.
-Our selection features portable dissolved oxygen meters, which have been extensively used in water and wastewater treatment plants.
+Our selection features portable dissolved oxygen sensors, which have been extensively used in water and wastewater treatment plants.

 How Do Dissolved Oxygen Meters Work?